mprat/mprat.github.io/_posts/2013-12-05-student-instructor-workflow.md

 Don't be intimidated by the code.
 Pretend the code is in English and read it like that.)

-This model is the simplest incarnation of what MEET sessions look like - a single instructor in a classroom with 20 students.

 From the perspective of a student, I have a few qualms with this workflow:

 * Without feedback, I don't know if I've actually mastered the material.
+* My exam grades are numeric - I don't know what I actually did wrong and why.
+* Sometimes listening to a lecture leaves nothing absorbed.

+From the perspective of an instructor, I have a few qualms with this workflow:

 *

+NOT READY FOR PRIME TIME

+This model is the simplest incarnation of what MEET sessions look like - a single instructor in a classroom with 20 students.